narodkebabci/UCD-cancer-data-lab/content/vacancies/vacancies.md

 The ideal candidate for these roles will have good programming and analytics skills and prior experience in the use of data-integration approaches to understand biology.
 Prior experience of cancer biology or genetic interactions is a plus, but certainly not a prerequisite for the roles.

 A formal job advertisement will follow on the [UCD vacancies site](https://www.ucd.ie/workatucd/jobs/).
-If you are interest in applying, please send a CV and brief letter of motivation to colm.ryan@ucd.ie.
+If you are interested in applying, please send a CV and brief letter of motivation to colm.ryan@ucd.ie.

 ### Selected relevant publications
 - [Paralog dispensability shapes homozygous deletion patterns in tumor genomes](https://cancerdata.ucd.ie/publication/de-2022-paralog/).
 De Kegel and Ryan, bioRxiv 2022